Android 13 logo.

 • Android KitKat marked the first time Google teamed up with a commercial manufacturer for an Android release.
 They did it again for Android Oreo.

-Android 13 is the latest version of Android, and it was released on August 15, 2022.
-It arrived first on Google Pixel phones, but was quickly rolled out to Samsung Galaxy devices as well.
-Phones from OnePlus, Xiaomi, Nokia, and others slowly followed.
+Android 14 is the latest version of Android, and it was released on October 4, 2023.
+It arrived first on Google Pixel phones but was also quickly rolled out to Samsung Galaxy devices as a beta.
+Phones from OnePlus, Xiaomi, Nokia, and others will eventually follow as well.

-Following in the tradition started with Android 10, Android 13 does not have a fun dessert nickname.
-However, the internal codename for Android 13 was “Tiramisu.”
-It’s a little sad that Google doesn’t use these nicknames publicly anymore.
+Following in the tradition started with Android 10, Android 14 does not have a fun dessert nickname.
+However, the internal codename for Android 13 was "Upside Down Cake."
+It's a little sad that Google doesn't use these nicknames publicly anymore.

-Similar to Android 12 before it, Android 13 doesn’t have a ton of big user-facing changes—but that’s not a bad thing.
-There are still plenty of goodies to discover, such as themed icons, new features for winding down at night, and better notification management.
+Similar to Android 12 and Android 13 before it, Android 14 doesn't have a ton of big user-facing changes—but that's not a bad thing.
+There are still plenty of goodies to discover, such as more lock screen customization, emergency satellite communication, and emoji wallpaper.

 How to Check Your Version of Android

-But we’ll keep it as simple as possible here.
-Go ahead and open your phone’s setting menu by pulling down the notification shade (once or twice, depending on the manufacturer) and then tapping the gear icon.
+Go ahead and open your phone's settings menu by pulling down the notification shade (once or twice, depending on the manufacturer) and then tapping the gear icon.

 From there, scroll to the very bottom of the menu and tap the “About Phone” entry (it may also read “About Device”).